Visual and Media Arts Projects

 Project applications submitted to the March deadline must be for projects commencing after June 1.
 Project applications submitted to the August deadline must be for projects commencing after November 1.
 TAC does not fund retroactively.
 Projects that have commenced prior to the adjudication will not be considered.
 Projects must be completed within two years of the date of your grant notification letter.

 Organizations/collectives engaged in annual, ongoing visual arts or media arts activities may be eligible to apply for Operating funding.
-Please contact Visual Arts/Media Arts Officer Peter Kingstone for details.
+Please contact Visual Arts/Media Arts Program Manager Peter Kingstone for details.

 TAC Accessibility grant: